rstrotmann/nif/docs/reference/make_observation.md

 # Compile observation data frame

-Create a data frame of observations from a SDTM domain specified by 'domain' where the dependent variable comes from the 'dv_field' parameter and the timing information from the 'dtc_field' parameter.
+Create a data frame of observations from a SDTM domain specified by the `domain` argument where the dependent variable comes from the `dv_field` argument and the timing information from the `dtc_field` argument.

 The 'TIME' in the output is `NA` throughout and needs to be calculated based on administration time point information provided separately.